Management Skills: the practical and human skills you need to lead your team

 Be curious: Learn what’s most important to your team members in the workplace, and help them discover ways to meet those needs.
 Simply take the time to ask during 1-on-1s.
 The power of simple questions in building bonds, like — “what dreams can I help you achieve” — is remarkable.

 Don’t micromanage: Allow room for autonomy as this builds trust and confidence.
 Team members will not feel creative or capable in themselves if you helicopter over their every move.
 And sometimes, it’s ok for mistakes to happen!
 This is where growth kicks in.

 Promote collaboration: Help your team learn to work together for the benefit of a shared objective.
 This will lead to better problem-solving, sharing of knowledge and improved communication.
 People who collaborate also feel a higher sense of motivation.

 🌻 Imagine you could measure the quality of relationships on your team?
 You can!
-Use our weekly Pulse Surveys to measure the temperature of your team’s relationships.
+Use our automated anonymous Pulse Survey software to measure the temperature of your team’s relationships.
 These insights will help you tackle challenges in team dynamics before they become real problems.